Determinant/ethy.py/README.rst

 -------

 - Decrypt the UTC JSON wallet and see the private key
-- Run secp256k1 to make sure the private is intact and really corresponds to the wallet address
+- Run secp256k1 to make sure the private key is intact and really corresponds to the wallet address
 - Generate a wallet

 Dependencies